Business cycle approach

 The fund manager combines a clear macro view with bottom-up stock selection driven by a thorough analysis of earnings changes, relative to the market.
 Analysis of the business cycle reduces the risk of stock selection by focusing on the required risk profile of the company.

 At turning points in the business cycle, a change in risk appetite requires the portfolio’s beta to change substantially.
-This is where we add value compared to funds that are run with a 100% bottom-up stock picking approach.

 We segment the stock universe into seven style groups; growth, growth defensive, value defensive, financials, consumer cyclicals, commodity cyclicals and industrial cyclicals.